Theklo-Teal/Godot_Rad_Menu/README.md

 After that, the «class_name RadialMenu» registers the node so you can add it to a project like you add any Godot node.

 # USAGE
-You have to set what items to display in the sectors.
+You have to set what text to display in the sectors, with the `items` variable.
 If you want text in the center, you can add Label node as a child of the RadialMenu, but it could anything else.
 The visuals are created in a custom drawing (`_draw()`) function.
-Several functions are available for override allowing you to make your own drawings with needing to do any math.
+Several functions are available for override allowing you to make your own drawings without needing to do any math.
 When a sector or the center are pressed, it both emits a signal and calls related functions you may override.